reconstrukt/ingrid/README.md

 Modern Grid has been used in high volume production sites for over seven years - it is continually tweaked to ensure compatability with the lastest version of jQuery, and the latest frameworks.

+To see Modern Grid in action, please check out <a href="http://swardmedia.com/modernGrid">Modern Grid</a>